-Our research must produce outputs which are useful, accessible and influential for government and other users, thereby maximising the impact of our research funding.
-Within the research process, we will drive a culture of openness by improving the visibility of the research, and embedding open science and open data approaches.
-Research results funded through the programme, and the associated data, should be freely available by default (see also section 7: Governance and Reporting).
+There is also a need for intermediary researchers, gatekeepers and other experts to act as a bridge in communicating the outputs of the research programme to stakeholders and wider society.
+To do this we will continue to support a Centre for Knowledge Exchange to help facilitate interaction and communication with stakeholders, and which will complement the Knowledge Exchange activities embedded within the wider research programme.
+Within the research process itself, we will drive a culture of openness by improving the visibility of the research, and embedding open science and open data approaches.
+Research results funded through the programme, and the associated data, should be freely available by default (see Section 7).